Marshall vs. Western Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have combined to score more than 75.5 points in two games this season.
+- Western Kentucky has combined with its opponents to score more than 75.5 points in two games this season.

-- The two teams combine to average 77.6 points per game, 2.1 more than the over/under in this contest.
+- Saturday's over/under is 2.1 points lower than the two team's combined 77.6 points per game average.

-- This contest's total is 28.0 points more than the 47.5 these two squads combine to allow per game this season.
+- This contest's over/under is 28 points greater than the 47.5 these two squads combine to surrender per game this season.

 - The Thundering Herd and their opponents score an average of 58.9 points per game, 16.6 fewer than Saturday's total.

-- The 75.5 total in this game is 9.4 points higher than the 66.1 average total in Hilltoppers games this season.
+- The 75.5 total in this game is 9.4 points above the 66.1 average total in Hilltoppers games this season.

 Marshall Stats and Trends

-- The Thundering Herd have an ATS record of 5-5 in their 10 games when favored by 1 point or more so far this season.
+- The Thundering Herd are 5-5 ATS when favored by 1 point or more this season.

-- Marshall's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- Marshall's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).

-- When Marshall scores more than 27.5 points, it is 6-3 against the spread and 6-3 overall.
+- Marshall is 6-3 against the spread and 6-3 overall this season when the team puts up more than 27.5 points.

-- When Marshall piles up more than 419.2 yards, the team is 5-3 against the spread and 6-2 overall.
+- When Marshall picks up more than 419.2 yards, the team is 5-3 against the spread and 6-2 overall.

-- The Thundering Herd have turned the ball over 21 times this season, four fewer than the Hilltoppers have forced (25).
+- This year, the Thundering Herd have 21 turnovers, four fewer than the Hilltoppers have takeaways (25).

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.